facebookresearch/MaskFormer/tools/README.md

-This directory contains few tools to convert ImageNet pre-trained weights.
+This directory contains few tools for MaskFormer.

 * `convert-torchvision-to-d2.py`